Upcoming Labs & Events

 Trust is the missing algorithm—and it’s costing us.

-Across four transformative days, reimagine technology with communities, not just for users.
+The Re/Designing Trust in Action Lab is a four-day immersive experience designed for product designers, engineers, data scientists, technologists, product equity specialists, policy leaders, ethicists, and technology enthusiasts who are ready to rethink how technology earns public trust.
+Across four transformative days, reimagine technology with communities, not just for technology consumers.
 Build digital tools, design practices, and governance models that center accountability, protect dignity, and rebuild trust where it’s been broken.
 Technology can serve the people—but only if we’re bold enough to redesign how it’s built.

 This is not a retreat.
 It’s a reckoning.
 Walk in with a problem.
 Walk out with a plan—and a community.